AnActualEmerald/BerylScript/README.md

 # Getting started

-To get started using EmeraldScript, you'll want to do `cargo install --git https://github.com/AnActualEmerald/EmeraldScript.git` to install the binary that will actually run the code (I like to call it the gem because it's fun to name things).
+To get started using BerylScript, you'll want to do `cargo install --git https://github.com/AnActualEmerald/BerylScript.git` to install the binary that will actually run the code (I like to call it the gem because it's fun to name things).
 Next, I would highly suggest doing `cargo install --git https://github.com/AnActualEmerald/beryl.git` to get a more user friendly CLI and a repl.
 Beryl also comes with some example scripts that might be a good place to start.
 Once you get both of the binaries installed you should be good to go, assuming that your `~/.cargo/bin/` directory ~~or whatever it is on windows~~ is in your path variable.
 Just type `beryl` into your command line to open the repl, or `beryl help` to see the other options.

 Because the gem itself is an executable binary, you can also use it to run scripts via a wizzbang line at the top of a text file (think `#!/bin/bash`).
 On linux at least, it should be as simple as adding `#!/path-to-the-binary` at the top of your script, and making that script an executable file with chmod.
 I'm sure anyone who happens across this page already knows about that, but I just think it's neat.